Essential Oils for Dry Nose

 How to apply:

-• Use a clean cotton swab to apply this mixture directly inside the nose
+• Use a clean cotton swab to apply a tiny amount just inside the nostrils.
+Do not insert the swab deeply.

-• Apply three times per day for best results
+• Apply up to three times per day as needed.

 Additional Tips for Preventing Dry Nose